 By now, you should have a pretty good idea of which night is best for you in Monteverde, Costa Rica, so as a final step, let’s take a look at pricing:

-The following is a quick pre-tax price comparison arranged in descending order according to price.
-This price list contains the rates for adults, but you can click on the links to see the prices for kids and residents, usually lower than the regular rates shown on this table.
+The following is a quick pre-tax price comparison arranged according to price.
+This price list contains the rates for adults, but you can click on the links to see the prices for kids and residents, usually lower than the regular rates shown in this table.

-As a general rule, kids below five years old are often treated as infants, and as such, they don’t need to pay for night tours as long as two adults accompany them, and kids between the ages of 5 and 11 pay a fraction of the price, usually between 50% and 75% of the adult’s rates.
+As a general rule, kids below five years old often don’t need to pay for night tours as long as two adults accompany them, and kids between the ages of 5 and 11 spend a fraction of the price, usually between 50% and 75% of the adult’s rates.
 Costa Rica’s residents also get a discount.

 Discounted rates for kids and residents usually change depending on availability.
-Transportation also changes depending on availability; sometimes it’s included, other times is not.
+Transportation also varies depending on availability; sometimes, the night tours include it with the rates.
 So I will not include discounts and transportation fees on this table, but you can follow the links to get the most updated information for each night tour.

 The links on the table will take you to the landing pages, where you can also check real-time availability, so you can book and get instant confirmation:

 Small Groups: Customers prefer small groups.
-El Bosque Night Tour and Night Tour Don Rodolfo have one thing in common; they only handle small groups of eight people or less, which drives customer satisfaction.
-On the other hand, Night Walk Santamaria and Kinkajou Night Walk run groups of eight to fifteen people, which causes customer dissatisfaction.
+The Monteverde Night Tour and Don Rodolfo Night Tour handle the smallest groups (usually eight people or less, with a few rare exceptions where they can go up to twelve), which drives customer satisfaction.
+On the other hand, Kinkajou Night Walk runs groups of eight to fifteen people, which causes customer dissatisfaction.

-On a night tour with a small group, you see more, and you learn more.
-On the other hand, on a night tour with a large party, the people on the back of the group might not hear the tour guide, and sometimes they do not see animals that people on the front get to see.
+On a night tour with a small group, you see more and learn more.
+On the other hand, on a night tour with a large party, the people at the back of the group might not hear the tour guide, and sometimes they do not see the animals that people in the front get to see.
 More than 30 customers reported this issue, left their tours incredibly disappointed, and rated their experience with a one-star.

-Expectations: It’s important to have realistic expectations.
-More than half of the low customer ratings were due to customers who were disappointed with the number of animals they saw during their tour.
+Expectations: It’s essential to have realistic expectations.
+More than half of the low customer ratings were due to customers being disappointed with the number of animals they saw during their tour.
 They had false expectations that they were going to see more animals.
-It’s important to remember that night tours are in the wilderness, not in zoos, so animals are not always easy to see.
+It’s important to remember that night tours are in the wilderness, not zoos, so animals are not always easy to see.

-As a general rule, animals prefer a combination of young forest and new forest, with a mix of endemic trees and fruit trees.
+As a general rule, animals prefer a combination of young and new forests, with a mix of endemic and fruit trees.
 Endemic trees provide shelter, while fruit trees provide food.
-Animals also prefer lower altitudes because the weather is warmer and so they need less energy to keep their bodies warm.
-Find a place that integrates endemic trees with fruit trees at low elevations, and that will be most likely be a wildlife paradise.
+Animals also prefer lower altitudes because the weather is warmer, so they need less energy to keep their bodies warm.
+Find a place that integrates endemic trees with fruit trees at low elevations and will most likely be a wildlife paradise.

-All night tours featured on this post have at least one of these three key elements, but El Refugio Night Tour has them all.
-El Refugio has a wide variety of endemic trees and fruit trees, and it’s at a relatively low elevation compared to the rest of the night tour sites in the area, which is probably why they have the largest number of positive customer reviews regarding animals found on their night tour.
+All night tours featured in this post have at least one of these three key elements, but the Monteverde Night Tour has them all.
+This place has a wide variety of endemic and fruit trees, and it’s at a relatively low elevation compared to the rest of the night tour sites in the area, which is why they have the most significant number of positive customer reviews regarding animals found on their night tour.

 About the Author

 I am the founder of Monteverde Tours Online.
-I live in Monteverde, and I love nature, adventure, and Mountain Biking.
-My partner and I love spending time in the outdoors and dining out in Monteverde.
-We have more than 30 years of combined experience in the area, and there is no park, no coffee shop, and no restaurant we haven’t tried at least once!
+I live in Monteverde and love nature, adventure, and Mountain Biking.
+My partner and I love spending time outdoors and dining out in Monteverde.
+We have more than 30 years of combined experience in the area, and there is no park, coffee shop, or restaurant we haven’t tried at least once!